What exactly is Permanent Makeup?

 How does it work?

 PMU can be undertaken with either a machine, which uses an electronic handpiece- looking a little like a pen; or by a manual, handheld tool ( a microblade).

 The key differences in these two methods are that the Microblade is drawn through the skin, depositing pigment into the tiny channels which are created to mimic realistic looking hairstrokes.

 With the machine, the needle within the disposable cartridge vibrates up and down at approximately 120 times per second.
 This pushes pigment into the skin, so you are left with a more vibrant colour than you would get with the microblade.

-An advanced technician such as myself will be skilled in using a variety of needles with their machine, which will enable them to achieve everything from a super fine hairstroke as you would get with a Microblade, through to different shading tehniques; whether you want a bit more depth and body to your brow or a fully made up power brow!
+We have advanced techniques and are skilled in selecting a variety of needles to produce everything from a super fine hairstroke as you would get with a Microblade, through to different shading techniques; whether you want a bit more depth and body to your brow or a fully made up power brow!

-If you have any questions in relation to permanent makeup, or want to send me a picture of your brows for advice-feel free to ring or message me on 07714 433257.
+If you have any questions in relation to permanent makeup, feel free to email firstname.lastname@example.org or contact on 07714 433257.

-You can visit my Facebook page, Estetica Permanent Cosmetics to follow my work or on Instagram: Estetica_Permanent_Cosmetics.
+You can follow our Facebook page, Estetica Permanent Cosmetics or follow my work or on Instagram: Estetica_Permanent_Cosmetics.